 See the products that we recommend for you to get started on using Aromatherapy today.

-8. Employ A Trained Aide To Help Your Senior Loved One
+8. Employ A Professional Caregiver To Help Your Senior Loved One

-Most elderly parents find it very difficult to be naked in front of their grown children – it’s very common.
-So, if that is the case it may be beneficial to hire an aide to help them with showering and bathing.
+Most elderly parents find it very difficult to be naked in front of their adult children – it’s very common.
+So, if that is the case it may be beneficial to hire home care assistance to help them with showering and bathing.

 9. Respect Your Elderly Parents’ Privacy

-On the off chance that your older parent approves of you helping them during shower time – do all you can to respect their privacy.
+On the off chance that your older parent approves of you helping them during shower time – do all you can to give them as much privacy as you can.

-You can do this by making sure there is a towel nearby so it can be used right away or perhaps you can use a large washcloth that they can cover their privates with during the shower.
+You can do this by making sure there is a towel nearby so it can be used right away or perhaps you can use a large washcloth or small privacy towel that they can cover their privates with during the showering or bathing process..

 Allow them to wash themselves as much as they can.
-I know it may end up taking much longer than you wish to spend but it’s important to be very patient and allow them some control over this task.
+I know it may end up taking a prolonged period of time, but it’s important to be very patient and allow them some control over this task.

 10. Use Friends and Family In Your Community

-A nudge from a friend or family member can help.
+A nudge from a close friend or other family member can help.

 An example could be that your senior loved one is invited to an event and of course – in order to go they must get ready and showering / bathing will hopefully be part of that process.

-For some, being able to get out and to go to an event with friends and/or family may be enough motivation to get them to wash.
+For some, being able to get out and to go to an event with friends and/or family may be enough motivation to get them to attend to their own personal hygiene.

 Are These Tips On How To Get Your Elderly Parent To Shower Helpful For You?